Enterprise (NX-01): Background

 Following the end of Star Trek: Voyager, which had been used to launch UPN, they were seeking a new Star Trek series.
 The network contacted Rick Berman during the fifth season of Star Trek: Voyager, and informed him that if he didn't develop a new Star Trek show then they would find someone else who would.
 Berman had previously been an executive producer on Voyager, and other series dating back to The Next Generation.
 Berman contacted Brannon Braga, and the two became the executive producers on the new show.
-The new series launched after the end of Voyager, but was set a century years before the events seen in The Original Series.
+The new series launched after the end of Voyager, but was set a century before the events seen in The Original Series.
 The new series was originally called Enterprise, without the Star Trek prefix.
 UPN president Dean Valentine said that "Paramount felt it was no longer necessary.
 Enterprise is synonymous with Star Trek".
 Berman's idea was to set it in an earlier time period, with limited technology such as the ship only being able to travel up to warp 5, as he felt that after three series being set in roughly the same time period it would be exciting for the fans.